assiprinz/blinken/README.md

 * 4 - Right mode: The original input width is drawn from the right, the height is scaled to the output height.

 # What it does not do (for now)
-blinken does not yet support other video sources, although I have successfully playerd around with a combination of ffmpeg and socket.io to simulate live video input.
+blinken does not yet support other video sources, although I have successfully played around with a combination of ffmpeg and socket.io to simulate live video input.
 This is merely a base for everything you can come up with.